microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 You can go to http://<your-master-ip>, then use the default username and password to log in.
 ```

-As the message says, you can use `admin` and `admin-password` to login to the webportal, then submit a job to validate your installation.
+As the message says, you can use `admin` and `admin-password` to login to the web portal, then submit a job to validate your installation.
 We have generated the configuration files of OpenPAI in the folder `~/pai-deploy/cluster-cfg`.
 If you need further customization, they will be used in the future.

 **For those who use workers other than CPU workers, NVIDIA GPU workers, AMD GPU workers, and Enflame DTU workers**: Please manually deploy the device's device plugin in Kubernetes.
-Otherwise the Kubernetes default scheduler won't work.
+Otherwise, the Kubernetes default scheduler won't work.
 Supported device plugins are listed [in this file](https://github.com/microsoft/pai/blob/master/src/device-plugin/deploy/start.sh.template).
 PRs are welcome.

 ## Keep a Folder

-We highly recommend you to keep the folder `~/pai-deploy` for future operations such as upgrade, maintenance, and uninstallation.
+We highly recommend you keep the folder `~/pai-deploy` for future operations such as upgrade, maintenance, and uninstallation.
 The most important contents in this folder are:

   + Kubernetes cluster config (the default is `~/pai-deploy/kube/config`): Kubernetes config file.
-It is used by `kubectl` to connect to k8s api server.
+It is used by `kubectl` to connect to the k8s API server.
   + OpenPAI cluster config (the default is  `~/pai-deploy/cluster-cfg`): It is a folder containing machine layout and OpenPAI service configurations.

 If it is possible, you can make a backup of `~/pai-deploy` in case it is deleted unexpectedly.

-Apart from the folder, you should remember your OpenPAI cluster ID, which is used to indicate your OpenPAI cluster.
+Apart from the folder, you should remember your OpenPAI cluster-ID, which is used to indicate your OpenPAI cluster.
 The default value is `pai`.
-Some management operation needs a confirmation of this cluster ID.
+Some management operation needs a confirmation of this cluster-ID.